charuwts/bible-studies/1_peter_o.md

     * and so rejoice
 * past tense "not seen", yet they love
 * present tense "do not see", yet they believe
+* Their joy is inexpressible
 * Their joy is full of glory

 ### 1:9

 * The outcome of faith is salvation
+  * The salvation of their souls

 ### 1:10

+* The prophets searched and inquired about this salvation
+  * specifically seeking to know the person or time of what was predicted by the spirit - _1:11_
 * The prophets prophesied of grace that would come

 ### 1:11